mauro3/Traits.jl/README.md

     end
     return out
 end
-stagedfunction _trait_type_f1{X1,X2<:FloatingPoint}{X1,X2}(x1::X1,x2::X2)
+stagedfunction f1{X1,X2<:FloatingPoint}(::Type{_TraitDispatch}, x1::X1, x2::X2)
 ...
 end

 ```

-Dispatch, happening in `Traits.traitdispatch` is quite simple but does
+Dispatch, happening in `Traits.traitdispatch` is quite simple taking
-take trait-hierarchies into account.
+trait-hierarchies into account.
 Although, note that it is easily
 possible to have unsolvable ambiguities with trait-dispatch as traits
 do not have a strict hierarchy like types.

+# To ponder

+-   For many "traits" in Julia, only a few functions need to be
+    implemented to provide many more.
+For example for comparison only
+    `isless` and `==` need to be implemented to automatically get `>`,
+    `<`, `>=`, `<=`.
+It would be nice to somehow specify or query those
+    automatic functions.

+-   Are there better ways for trait-dispatch?

+# Issues

 # Previous trait implementations